cheesyminecart/blog-astro-v3/src/content/blog/fallen-stars-1.md

 A playable demo of the campaign will be released on September 1st, complete with lore, 3 starter weapons and 3 classes.
 Or something along the lines of that.

+(**For Classmates**)
-Join this year's DND ECA to try it!
+Join this year's school DND ECA to try it!
 I'm sure it'll be fun.
 If I can make the maps in time, that is!

 _Want to try this year's prototype release?
 Join the DND ECA to do so!_

 _Like what you see?
-Feel free to [subscribe](https://thespacer-blog.com/subscribe/) to our blog to receive updates whenever we post._
+Feel free to [subscribe](https://thespacer-blog.com/subscribe/) to my blog to receive updates whenever we post._